yuziheusc/fedorth/README.md

 Data is stored in .npz format.
 Data dir contains `n_split` sub dirs.
 Each dir is the data for a certain split.
 In each split dir, there are `n_clients` training data files (data/split_001/client_001.npz) for each client and also validation (data/split_001/valid.npz) and (data/split_001/test.npz).
 For each of the data .npz file, the features are stored in filed 'x', labels are in 'y' and sensitive attributes are in 'z'.

 Tools to create splits of data can be found in `flsplits.py`.
+Size and data balance of sensitive attribute can be changed here.

 #### Create a simple fedrate learning model